When you see change clearly, you can build the future you want. Read on for some highlights from the ASAE ForesightWorks research initiative.

 When there’s a lot of change in an industry, Rhea says, “that’s a time for visioning, and that’s a part of foresight.
 That’s saying, OK, given all these possibilities about the future, what’s the preferred future we would like to create with our vision, and where do we need to make changes as an organization to achieve it?”

 Rhea stresses that engaging in foresight doesn’t mean you’re playing defense, responding to the storm clouds on the horizon.
 It can be used intentionally to plan technology investments, stress-test your business model, and kick off conversations with members and other stakeholders.

 “One area that I think associations don’t do enough work in is using foresight as an idea starter, as an engine for innovation and business development,” she says.

-The six short articles on the following pages offer a snapshot of how ForesightWorks change drivers are affecting associations and how they’re responding.
+The six short articles in this collection (see links in the yellow box at left) offer a snapshot of how ForesightWorks change drivers are affecting associations and how they’re responding.
 And although thinking about the future might be intimidating, most associations should recognize that they’re not starting from scratch, Rhea says.